drydart/flutter_lua/README.md

 - Embeds a [Lua 5.2](https://www.lua.org/manual/5.2/) interpreter into your Flutter app.

-- Executes Lua code on a background thread, not on the main UI thread.
+- Executes Lua code on a background thread (*not* on the main UI thread).

 - Supports executing source code snippets from strings as well as from source files bundled in your app's asset bundle.